cthielen/tt/README.md

         bundle install

-   If the dependencies fail to install, read the output. tt uses sqlite3 (I know) so you need to ensure sqlite3's development files are installed.
+   If the dependencies fail to install, read the output. ttr uses sqlite3 so you need to ensure sqlite3's development files are installed.

 4. Build and install the gem to your system: